justinnavarr0-ga/Quizzicle/README.md

 However, I could not figure out how to code the event listener to check if that rightAnswer property was true or false.

-I was stuck on this for an entire work day and after just reviewing what we learned I realized it would be easier to compare the values of Strings to one another.
+I was stuck on this for an entire work day and after just reviewing what I learned I had to attempt a method I understood better.

+I realized it would be easier to compare the values of Strings to one another.

 **I ended up structuring the questions like this:**